mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 {% endraw %}
 {% endhighlight %}

 First any previous DHCP reservations are removed.
-The VMWare DHCP configuration is controled by the `/Library/Preferences/VMware Fusion/vmnet8/dhcpd.conf` file and an unmodified example is shown below:
+The VMWare DHCP configuration is controlled by the `/Library/Preferences/VMware Fusion/vmnet8/dhcpd.conf` file and an unmodified example is shown below:

 {% highlight text %}
 {% raw %}